jakgel/clusterbuster/README.md

 ``astroABC`` requires ``NumPy``, and ``astropy``.
 The module [``abcpmc``](https://github.com/jakeret/abcpmc) is optional and usefull if you want to analyse simulations.

 In the subdirectories several functionalities are added.
 In the provided examples the focus is on so-called diffuse radio emision, which is synchrotron emission emerging from cosmic rays in galaxy clusters.
-A future release will add additional modules to analyse at least MUSIC-2.

 ##### Radio Surveys:
 - NVSS ([Condon et al. 1998](http://adsabs.harvard.edu/abs/1998AJ....115.1693C) + add link to the TLS catalogue of point sources+relic region+cluster information)